-PROPOSAL 4.
+PROPOSAL 3.
 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The firm of Baker Tilly has acted as our independent registered public accounting firm to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2013.
+The firm of Baker Tilly has acted as our independent registered public accounting firm to audit the consolidated financial statements of the Company and its subsidiaries for the fiscal year ending June 30, 2014.
 Baker Tilly has served the Company as its independent registered public accounting firm since January 5, 2010.
-Prior to the appointment of Baker Tilly, Grant Thornton LLP ("Grant Thornton") served as the Company's independent registered public accounting firm.
-Baker Tilly audited the Company's restated financial statements for the fiscal year ended June 30, 2009.
-Representatives of Baker Tilly are expected to be present at the Meeting and will have the opportunity to make a statement if they desire to do so.
+Representatives of Baker Tilly are expected to be present at the Meeting, available to respond to appropriate questions and will have the opportunity to make a statement if they desire to do so.